Skip Navigation

 You can confirm the names and values of your app’s config vars with the heroku config command.

-The value of your app’s DATABASE_URL config var can change at any time.
+The values in the connection string of your database’s config var can change at any time.
+Ensure that your app reads your database’s config var to get the database’s connection string.
 Don’t rely on this value either inside or outside your Heroku app.

 Feedback